-The International Roofing Expo [IRE] extends a special welcome to those of you who are traveling to New Orleans from outside of the United States.
+The International Roofing Expo [IRE] extends a special welcome to those of you who are traveling to Nashville from outside of the United States.
 We are looking forward to meeting you!

 Industry professionals from more than 50 countries around the world will be joining us for this year's event.
 Plus, exhibitors from more than 30 countries will be showcasing the latest innovations.
 It's truly a global view of the roofing world!

-Our 2018 event will be held at the Ernest N. Morial Convention Center in New Orleans, Louisiana.
+Our 2019 event will be held at the Music City Center in Nashville, Tennessee.

-Prior to traveling to New Orleans for the Expo, you may wish to check the 10-day weather forecast.
+Prior to traveling to Nashville for the Expo, you may wish to check the 10-day weather forecast.

 Help plan your trip by checking the current exchange rate of your currency to U.S. dollars.